csaea/quick-references/python-quick-reference.md

 for letter in letters:
     print(letter.upper())
-# Print statement displays letters in uppercase:
+# Permanently modifies original list:
 # A
 # Z
 # D